Quickscribe Services Ltd.

 Effective April 1, 2019, both the Employment and Assistance Regulation and the Employment and Assistance for Persons with Disabilities Regulation were updated by increasing the amounts for monthly support and hardship assistance for eligible individuals and families.

-Is 12 too Young to Work?
+Is 12 Too Young to Work?
 Youth Advocates

-Slam BC's Lax Child-labour Laws
+Slam BC's Lax Child-Labour Laws

 Act or Regulation Affected Effective Date Amendment Information